Guided hiking

 Not included

-Flights, insurance, lunch on the rest day, additional drinks with evening meal (wine included).
+Flights, insurance, lunch on the rest day, and additional drinks with the evening meal (wine included).

 Transfers from Bilbao